 Make Log Bar Stools

-Edited by Jerry Rivers, Anonymous, Eng, wyld bill weedlefeedle and 2 others
+Edited by Jerry Rivers, Eng, wyld bill weedlefeedle, Jen M and 1 other

 If you would like to have a set of rustic-looking log bar stools, you can make them yourself.
 They would look perfect in your man cave, or any room with a bar in your home.
 You can proudly boast to your friends and family that you created this furniture yourself.
 So, all you have to do is to get your logs, tools and sandpaper ready.
 You can create this set of four great looking log bar stools in just a few days.